capstone-mgh/capstone-mgh.github.io/index.md

 ## Introduction

 First, let's give some context to how cancer is currently being diagnosed.
-Currently
+Doctors heavily rely on medical imaging for

 ![QuizAnswer](images/intro/Quiz_5A.png){:class="img-responsive"}